RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Remedy:*  Ensure the correct setup of the used flow duration curve in `00_Flows/CONDITION/flow_duration ... .xlsx`.
 The file structure must correspond to that of the provided template `flow_duration_template.xlsx` and all discharge values need to be positive floats.
 Review the [HHSI input preparation](SHArC#hemakehsi) for details.

  - **`ERROR: Could not load ... .`**
-    - *Cause:*   Raised by several functions, when they cannot find a built-in template file.
+    - *Cause:*   Raised by several functions, when they cannot find a user-defined or built-in template file.
-    - *Remedy:*  Ensure that the stated file exists and that no other program uses the stated file.
+    - *Remedy:*  Ensure that the stated file exists, can be opened (is not corrupted) and no other program uses the stated file.

  - **`ERROR: Could not load boundary Raster: ... .`**
     - *Cause:*   Raised by `make_sub_condition(...)` (`GetStarted/fSubCondition`) when the defined boundary Raster contains invalid data.